vitrivr/ADAMpro/docs/README.md

 ```
 docker-compose up
 ```
 This will start up a master and a single worker node.
-To add more workers, run the `scale` command and specify the number of workers you would like to deploy in total:
+To add more workers (note that the number of masters is limited to 1), run the `scale` command and specify the number of workers you would like to deploy in total:
 ```
 docker-compose scale worker = 5
 ```